claudiudragan/nodejs-chat-app/README.md

-# ip-chat
+# nodejs-chat-app
-Chat website made for a school project.
+Chat website made for a school project using Node.js.